-When I meet my team to introduce the project, I take couple of minutes to remind everyone of the conventional steps then move on with the rest of the time to go over the involved DETAILS and have them highlighted and noted in our Quality Assurance steps.
+When I meet my team to introduce the project, I take couple of minutes to remind everyone of the conventional steps.
+Then I move on with the rest of the time to go over the involved details.
+I have them highlighted and noted in our Quality Assurance steps.

-The same DTP engineer would also never know if the text in a table should be sorted because the text preceding it says “look at the sorted list of messages in the table below” or at least remove that text reference if the table cannot be sorted.
-A quick DETAILED report or comments about these instances from the translator can make a real difference.
+The same DTP engineer would also never know if the text in a table should be sorted because the text preceding it says “look at the sorted list of messages in the table below,” or at least remove that text reference if the table cannot be sorted.
+A quick detailed report or comments about these instances from the translator can make a real difference.

-This is my 17th year at GlobalVision dealing with DETAILS every day with every project and I never saw the Devil, nor sensed it on our premises!
-Instead I am very proud of all the success stories that we have achieved with our clients because of our firm belief that “Quality is in the DETAILS!”
+This is my 17th year at GlobalVision dealing with details every day with every project and I never saw the Devil, nor sensed it on our premises!
+Instead I am very proud of all the success stories that we have achieved with our clients because of our firm belief that “quality is in the details!”